Fixed-scope workflow fix

 Critical work gets delayed because someone has to remember to notify, assign, update, or follow up at exactly the right time.

-There is interest in AI, but no operational plan
+There is interest in AI, but no operational workflow

-A lot of teams know there is room to improve, but they have not turned that into one concrete workflow change with a believable payoff.
+A lot of teams know AI could help, but they have not tied that interest to one concrete job with a believable payoff.

-Map the current process, identify where time gets lost, and pick the first change that has a realistic upside for the team.
+Map the current process, identify where time gets lost, and pick the first repeatable job AI can help prepare with human review.

 Build the workflow around your current tools, make the handoffs cleaner, and launch something the team can actually use.